devvsakib/power-the-web/README.md

 ## STAR THE REPO
 ### How to Contribute to this repository

-1. Fork the repository (Click the Fork button in the top right of this page, click your Profile Image)
+1. Fork the repository first (Click the Fork button in the top right of this page, click your Profile Image)
 2. Clone the forked repository to your local machine.